 The amount of carbs in a serving of rice can vary depending on the variety, but for a 1 cup serving of cooked long-grain white rice, there are about 41 grams of carbohydrates (4).
 That’s more than a medium-sized banana, which has about 30 grams of carbs (1).

-While the exact number of carbohydrates you should aim for each day will vary depending on your individual carbohydrate needs, the generally accepted range for a low-carb diet is fewer than 50 grams of carbs each day (3).
+While the exact number of carbohydrates you should aim for each day will vary depending on your individual carbohydrate needs, the generally accepted range for a very low-carb (aka keto) diet is fewer than 50 grams of carbs each day (3).

-Other factors, such as activity level and overall health, may also affect your total daily carb intake.
+Other factors, such as activity level and health conditions, may also affect your total daily carb requirements.

 If you are interested in reducing the amount of carbs in your diet, there are a few other options to consider besides white rice.

-Brown and wild rice contain fewer carbs per serving than white rice does, as do cauliflower and quinoa.
+Brown and wild rice contain fewer carbs and more fiber per serving than white rice does, as do cauliflower and quinoa.
 There are also plenty of low-carb vegetables that can help you meet your daily carbohydrate goals without relying on grains like white rice.

 How To Make Cauliflower Rice